wustl-oncology/cloud-workflows/README.md

     gsutil cp <that-file-location> <gcs-destination-in-cloud-yaml>

+#### Directory Inputs

+For input vep\_cache\_dir and likely any future Directory inputs, extra care will need to be taken.

+CWL for tasks using the directory will need to be modified to have a `tmpdirMin` value that can hold the entire contents of that directory, in addition to its other constraints.

+Because they can be such a large size, Directory inputs are not automatically handled by cloudize-workflow.py.
+This may come later after more robust handling has been figured out.
+In the meantime, manually upload whatever directory/subdirectories needed using

+    gsutil cp -r /path/to/dir gs://griffith-lab-cromwell/

+This process can be sped up by using the `-m` flag, though it may be rocky and fail with a threading issue.
+Omitting it seems easier, though slower.
+Additionally, a modified version of `scripts/run_bsub.sh` could be used to execute this command.

 ### Later Improvements

 - Resilient uploads.
 Multiple upload attempts, attempt all even if early fail, some restart mechanism.
-- Idempotent uploads.
-Essentially just skip upload if path already exists.
-Enables multiple runs without repeating network traffic.
-The cost is overwriting incorrect files.
-Probably that should be manual.
-- Can parse custom type declarations to check for Files, secondaryFiles
-- Add `root_dir` flag for handling relative paths.
-- Assume `root_dir` is location of `inputs_yaml`
+- Add optional `root_dir` flag for handling relative paths.
+Assume `root_dir` is location of `inputs_yaml`

 ## Cromwell API for workflow interactions